CFiggers/flutter-layout-tutorial/README.md

 2. Clone this repo.

-3. Initialize the project using `clj -M -m cljd.build init flutter-tutorial.main`.
+3. Initialize the project using `clj -M -m cljd.build init layout-tutorial.main`.

 4. Fire up a target device (such as an Android emulator using Android Studio).